 A number of things can irritate or impair this joint.
 Sometimes these disorders result from physical injuries.
 However, arthritis can also be a factor, as well as poor lifestyle habits, including constantly grinding your teeth (also called bruxism) and clenching your jaw.

 The maxillofacial surgeon identifies problems that affect this area of the mouth and his or her intervention depends on the severity and pain associated with the condition.
 Treatment can range from simple dental care to complex surgery.
 If you are currently experiencing oral pain, make an appointment with your surgeon right away.

 As the last teeth to develop, wisdom teeth can cause a number of problems.
 As a result, wisdom teeth extraction is sometimes unavoidable..
 Their growth often poses problems and frequently requires intervention by a maxillofacial surgeon, since these third molars may emerge misaligned.
 As a result, their growth can cause swelling, pain and infection of the gum tissue surrounding the tooth.

 A specialist doctor’s intervention aims to prevent and treat problems related to growth of wisdom teeth, in order to avoid the formation of cysts that can damage certain parts of the jaw.

 However, since not only wisdom teeth may need to be removed, other teeth such as premolars can be affected.
 In any case, open wide and let your maxillofacial surgeon assess your dental condition to be sure.

 A team of specialists dedicated to your oral health

 The maxillofacial surgery domain is very broad and treats many diseases.
 This article was meant to briefly introduce you to some of them.
-To learn more about this subject, or if you are currently experiencing mouth pain, please do not hesitate to contact our maxillofacial clinic.
-Our surgeons will be happy to ensure your oral health so that you can take a bite out of life.
+To find out more, or if you’re currently experiencing pain in your mouth, don’t hesitate to contact our maxillofacial clinic by using our online form.
+Our surgeons will be happy to ensure your oral health so you can get on with life.